 What are micronutrients?
-Micronutrients are compounds that are required by humans for physiological functions.
-They include vitamins, minerals, and trace elements to prevent disease and promote human health.
+Micronutrients are required to support the vital physiological functions of our body.
+They include vitamins, minerals and trace elements—all of which help to prevent disease and promote health.

-- Vitamin E- may halt inflammation; important for neurological function
+- Vitamin E — reduces inflammation; important for immune and neurological function

-- Niacin (B3)- helps support cell growth, helps regulate metabolism
+- Niacin (Vitamin B3) — helps support cell growth; helps regulate metabolism

 Why are some foods fortified?
-Turns out, fortification of foods has taken place in the US since the early 20th century when scientists and health care professionals noted that nutritional deficiencies caused chronic health problems.
+Turns out, fortification of foods has taken place in the U.S. since the early 20th century when scientists and healthcare professionals noted that nutritional deficiencies were causing many chronic health problems.
 In 1924, iodine was added to salt as a preventative measure against goiter.
-In the 1930s and 1940s, milk and flour became fortified to due to an increasing concern over poor nutritional stats of young men enlisting during World War II.
-Vitamin D was added to milk to prevent rickets, while thiamine, niacin, riboflavin, and iron were added to flour.
-The most recent micronutrient recommended to be added to foods by the FDA was folic acid in 1998 to prevent neural tube defects in developing embryos.
-As such, the US has a long standing history with fortified foods that have been shown to both prevent against diseases and promote public health.
+In the 1930s and 1940s, the fortification of milk and flour became necessary because of concerns over the poor nutritional status of young men enlisting in the military during World War II.
+Vitamin D was added to milk to prevent rickets, while thiamine (B1), niacin (B3), riboflavin (B2) and iron were added to flour to address prevalent health conditions of the early 1900s like beriberi and pellagra.